hhandika/yap/README.md

 YetAnotherPipeline

 A pipeline for processing high-throughput sequencing data.

+## State of Code

+Only checker is working.
+Everything else is still broken.